 Gum grafting is done to repair the areas where your gums may have receded due to periodontal disease.
 The surgery involves taking healthy gum tissue from another part of your mouth, or a donor, and placing it in the receded area.
-Not only will this improve the look of your smile, it will restore function and prevent decay of the exposed tooth root.
+Not only will this improve the look of your smile, but it will also restore function and prevent decay of the exposed tooth root.

-Bone grafting is similar to gum grafting, but we use fragments of bone from another place in your body, donated bone tissue or even synthetic material to replace bone that has been lost to gum disease.
+Bone grafting is similar to gum grafting, but we use fragments of bone from another place in your body, donated bone tissue, or even synthetic material to replace bone that has been lost to gum disease.
 This healthy tissue gives you a foundation to heal and regrow new healthy tissue.
 This treatment is often done if you need a dental implant but have insufficient bone to support it.

 This procedure is actually a little more on the cosmetic teeth.
 Some people have “gummy” smiles and while their teeth may be an appropriate length, they are covered with excess gum tissue.
-In this procedure we cut away gum tissue and reshape your gums to expose more of your tooth.
+In this procedure, we cut away gum tissue and reshape your gums to expose more of your tooth.

-Remember to call for your regular cleaning and check up where our hygenist and dentist can give your gums a good look over to see if they are in need of any extra attention!
+Remember to call for your regular cleaning and check-up where our hygenist and dentist can give your gums a good look over to see if they are in need of any extra attention!